Crawl (2019 film)

-Crawl is a 2019 American natural horror film directed by Alexandre Aja, written by brothers Michael and Shawn Rasmussen, and produced by Sam Raimi.
+Crawl is a 2019 American natural horror film directed by Alexandre Aja, who produced with Sam Raimi and Craig Flores.
 It stars Kaya Scodelario and Barry Pepper as a daughter and father who, along with their dog, find themselves trapped in the crawl space of their home and preyed upon by alligators during a Category 5 hurricane in Florida.

 Aja rewrote the original spec script from the Rasmussen brothers to expand the length of the story and its characters.
-The film was officially announced by the media in May 2018, and production started in Serbia in August with cinematographer Maxime Alexandre.
-The film was primarily shot within a warehouse facility located in the Port of Belgrade and wrapped shooting after 41 days in September.
-During post-production, the film score was composed by Max Aruj and Steffen Thum, and visual effects such as the alligators were produced by Rodeo FX.
-It took three months to complete the visual effects.
+The film was officially announced in May 2018, and production started in Serbia in August with cinematographer Maxime Alexandre.
+The film was primarily shot within a warehouse facility located in the Port of Belgrade and wrapped in September after 41 days.
+During post-production, Max Aruj and Steffen Thum composed the film's score while Rodeo FX took three months to complete the visual effects, including the alligators.

-Distributed by Paramount Pictures, Crawl opted out of conventional film screenings for critics and premiered in the United States on July 12, 2019.
-With an "R" rating from the Motion Picture Association, the film grossed $91.5 million against a $13–15 million production budget.
-It was met with generally positive reviews for its direction, pacing, and visual effects, and earned a nomination for Best Wide Release at the 2020 Fangoria Chainsaw Awards.
-In April 2021, after growing speculation, Aja confirmed a sequel was in development.
+Distributed by Paramount Pictures, Crawl opted out of conventional film screenings for critics before it premiered in the United States on July 12, 2019.
+The film was a critical and commercial success.
+It received generally positive reviews for its action, direction, pacing, and visual effects, earning a nomination for Best Wide Release at the 2020 Fangoria Chainsaw Awards, and grossed $91 million on a $13.5–15 million production budget.
+In August 2024, Paramount greenlit a sequel.

 Plot

-University of Florida swimmer Haley Keller receives a call from her sister Beth, who informs her that Category 5 Hurricane Wendy is on its way to Florida and advises her to get out of the state.
-Concerned for the safety of her estranged father Dave, Haley goes to check on him at his condo but finds it empty.
-She goes against the instructions of Beth's ex-boyfriend Wayne, a member of the Florida Police Department, by deciding to check out their old family home in Coral Lake, a location at risk of flooding.
+University of Florida swimmer Haley Keller receives a call from her sister Beth advising her to leave the state due to the imminent arrival of a Category 5 hurricane.
+Concerned for the safety of her estranged father Dave, Haley checks on him at his condo but finds it empty except for the family dog, Sugar.
+Against the instructions of Beth's ex-boyfriend Wayne, a Florida state trooper, she ignores evacuation orders and goes with Sugar to their old family home in Coral Lake, a location at risk of flooding.

-Haley descends into the house's crawl space with the help of the family dog, Sugar, and finds her father unconscious.
-Suddenly, her main exit is cut off by several large American alligators.
-As the house begins to flood, Haley attempts to navigate around them to retrieve her phone but is ambushed by two alligators that destroy the phone and injure her leg.
-She notices three people looting a nearby gas station, but her efforts to draw their attention do not work, and she watches in despair as they are devoured by alligators.
+Haley finds the house empty.
+She enters the crawl space under the house, and finds her father mauled but alive.
+She attempts to drag him out but is stopped by a large American alligator.
+She and her father retreat back where she found him, in an area that the animal cannot enter, but she drops her phone.
+As the house begins to flood, she attempts to retrieve the phone, but encounters a second gator that crushes it and injures her leg.
+She retreats back to the safe space.
+Peeping outside through holes in the wall, she sees three looters at a nearby gas station.
+She gets the attention of one, but then all three are attacked and devoured by alligators swimming in the rising floodwaters.